trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.rst

 * ``total-reservation-on-blocked-nodes`` - Kill the tasks which are part of the queries which has task retries enabled and are currently using the most memory specifically on nodes that are now out of memory.
+* ``least-wasted`` - Kill the tasks which are part of the queries which has task retries enabled and use significant amount of memory on nodes which are now out of memory.
+This policy avoids killing tasks which are already executing for a long time, so significant amount of work is not wasted.

 .. note::